About Pet Insurance

 What's not covered?

 Like all pet insurance providers, we have some exclusions, which are treatments or conditions that are not covered.
-See the exclusions that apply to your available plans.
+Start a quote to view our exclusions in a sample policy.

 What happens at renewal?

 To make it as easy as possible for you to maintain your coverage without interruption, we automatically reissue your pet insurance plan each year on your renewal date.
 Keep in mind that your annual deductible and incident limits reset at that time.
-Also, unless you have Continuing Care, conditions that occurred in the previous plan period will not be covered in the next plan period, unless 180 days have passed since cure and last treatment.
+Also, unless you have Continuing Care, chronic conditions that need care across multiple plan periods will not be covered, unless 180 days have passed since cure and last treatment.

 Can I receive information by email rather than mail?